inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 Hazard can be seen as a condition, phenomenon, or human activity that potentially cause victims, losses or destruction to social structure and environment.
 Events or phenomena that are seen as hazard potentials include disasters such as earthquakes, tsunamis, floods, landslides and tornadoes.

 For |project_name|, hazard data refers to a singular disaster scenario, such as a Mw 7.8 earthquake or volcanic eruption.
-Data for such infrequent events is created with scientific modeling software.
-For more frequently occurring disaster scenarios such as floods, the hazard data can be either modeled by scientists or directly mapped by the local community.
+Data for such infrequent events is created with scientific modelling software.
+For more frequently occurring disaster scenarios such as floods, the hazard data can be either modelled by scientists or directly mapped by the local community.

 The hazard must be accompanied by specific units: